spkcspider/spkcspider/README.md

 ## verifier:
 Base reference implementation of a verifier.

-spkcspider.apps.verifier: verifier base  WARNING: has verifier_base namespace to not break existing apps
+spkcspider.apps.verifier: verifier base utils WARNING: has spider_verifier namespace to not break existing apps